Gharshane

-Gharshane is a 2014 Indian Kannada language action thriller film directed by Dayal Padmanabhan, and is a remake of the 2011 Tamil film, Yuddham Sei.
-It stars Malashri, Ashish Vidyarthi and Ayyappa Sharma in the lead roles.
+Gharshane is a 2014 Indian Kannada language action thriller film directed by Dayal Padmanabhan, and is a remake of the 2011 Tamil film Yuddham Sei.
+It stars Malashri, Ashish Vidyarthi and Ayyappa P. Sharma in the lead roles.
 The supporting cast features Roopika, Muni and Keerthiraj.
 Palaniraj received a nomination for Best Fight Choreographer at the 4th South Indian International Movie Awards.